sprintly/Sprintly-GitHub/README.md

 	$ sprintly --update-hook
 	Downloading latest version of commit-msg hook from GitHub...
-	Hook was updated at /Users/Walter/.sprintly/commit-msg
+	Hook was updated at <home directory>/.sprintly/commit-msg

 This will automatically update the hook for all repositories in which you have the hook installed.